Single opt-in (SOI) is the norm among email marketers and online brands. And for good reason.

 Here, Cult Beauty shows us how it’s done.

 The opt in form

-Secondly, Cult Beauty offer an incentive to get consumers to sign up – “10% off your first order”.
+Secondly, Cult Beauty offers an incentive to get consumers to sign up – “10% off your first order”.
 This is going to appeal to anyone looking to make a purchase.
-And that’s the ideal website visitor for this eCommerce beauty brand.
+And that’s the ideal website visitor for this ecommerce beauty brand.

 It also means that anyone signing up to the mailing list is likely to become a customer.
 Which means Cult Beauty are building a highly relevant and primed audience.